ZRunner/fr-mc-python-lib/docs/index.rst

 Welcome to frmcLib's documentation!
 ===================================

-Here you can find all the explanations about my project, available on Github.
+Here you can find all the explanations about my project, available on Github (https://github.com/ZRunner/fr-mc-python-lib)

 This Python library aims to retrieve all Minecraft® game information from the large database at fr-minecraft.net.
 Unfortunately this site does not have any API, so the library uses the html code of pages to navigate and do research, in a reasonable time.